Explore Our Bill Payment Services:

 Much of the Oba’s wealth is inherited, but as a custodian of land and traditional resources in the state, his influence extends into the economic affairs of Edo.
 His leadership has also facilitated investments and heritage tourism in Benin City.

-7. Chief Raymond Dokpesi – Net Worth: $90 Million
+7. Osagie Okunbor Net Worth: $80 Million

 8. Godwin Obaseki – Net Worth: $80 Million